platanus/blog/_drafts/dockerize-your-rails-app.md

 This is the minimal expression of a Dockerfile.
 Dockerfiles are recipes for building Docker images that can run in a Docker container.

+Explanation:

-This image is based on the ruby:2.1 image.
+- The image is based on the ruby:2.1 image

-Then we ADD the code of our app to the /app folder.
+- We ADD the code of our app to the /app folder.

-We run bundle install to install the gems needed for our app.
+- We run bundle install to install the gems needed for our app.

-Finally, we tell the image that our default command to run is "rails s".
+- Finally, we tell the image that our default command to run is "rails s".

-Now build your image:
+Now to build your image:

 `docker build -t myimage .`